Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/Computer Vision/Sobel_filter/README.md

 Therefore if we look at the x-direction, the filter used will be Gx as shown below and vice versa.
 <img src="https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Computer%20Vision/Sobel_filter/Visuals/sobelOperator.png" width="842" height="399">

- The filtering step is done by doing convolution where we multiply corresponding values accordingly and eget the output matrix which is usually smaller than the actual image size considering no padding has been added to the image.
+ The filtering step is done by doing convolution where we multiply corresponding values accordingly and get the output matrix which is usually smaller than the actual image size considering no padding has been added to the image.
 Below is the illustration of how convolution works when we use Gx for finding changes in pixel intensity in the x-direction
  ![img2](https://github.com/Antonio417/Computer_Vision_and_Machine_Learning_Portfolio/blob/main/Computer%20Vision/Sobel_filter/Visuals/Gx.jpeg)